dandraka/Slurper/README.md

 This is done ***without any need to declare the type*** .
 Behind the scenes it uses a class similar to System.Dynamic.ExpandoObject, named [ToStringExpandoObject](https://gist.github.com/kcuzner/3670e78ae1707a0e959d).

 ## Downloading:
 Under the Release tab you can find the binaries to download, but the ***recommended*** way is to use it as a nuget dependency.
-The nuget package is named Dandraka.XmlUtilities, here: https://www.nuget.org/packages/Dandraka.XmlUtilities .
+The nuget package is named Dandraka.Slurper, here: https://www.nuget.org/packages/Dandraka.Slurper .

 ## Usage:

 ```
-using Dandraka.XmlUtilities;
+using Dandraka.Slurper;

 public void PrintXmlContents1()
 {